carpentries-incubator/open-science-with-r/_episodes/02-Rstudio.md

 > Add a few more commands to your file from this morning.
 > Execute them by trying the three ways above.
 Then, save your R Markdown file.
 {: .challenge}

+## Import your own data

+### Functions available

+To import your own data, you can use different functions depending on your input format:
+* `read.table` is the generic function to import from various format.
+You _do have to_ specify the separator as it is not known by default (tabulation or comma for instance).
+* `read.csv` to import a table with comma-separated values (`my_file.csv`).
+You don't have to specify the separator as it is by default a comma.
+* `read.delim` to import a table with tabulated-separated values (`my_file.tsv` or `my_file.txt`).
+You don't have to specify the separator as it is by default a tabulation.

+Some important parameters in data import functions:
+* `stringsAsFactors = TRUE` is by default converting your characters into factors.
+This can be an issue for plotting for instance.
+I recommend to turn it off (`stringsAsFactors = FALSE` and change your strings to factors explicitely later on using `factor()` for instance.
+* `check.names = TRUE` is by default checking your column names.
+For instance, if your column names start with a number, then R will prepend an `X` before your column variable name.
+To avoid this, add `check.names = FALSE`.

+### Large tables

+If you have very large tables (1000s of rows and/or columns), use the `fread()` function from the [data.table](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html) package.

 ## Miscellaneous